-- In a module, there must not be two modules, two module types or a module and a module type with the same name. - In a module, there must not be two classes, two class types or a class and a class type with the same name. - In a module, there must not be two values, two types, or two exceptions with the same name. - Values defined in tuple, as in let (x,y,z) = (1,2,3) are not kept by OCamldoc. - Avoid the following construction:
+- In a module, there must not be two modules, two module types or a module and a module type with the same name.
+In the default HTML generator, modules ab and AB will be printed to the same file on case insensitive file systems. - In a module, there must not be two classes, two class types or a class and a class type with the same name. - In a module, there must not be two values, two types, or two exceptions with the same name. - Values defined in tuple, as in let (x,y,z) = (1,2,3) are not kept by OCamldoc. - Avoid the following construction: